 Rate Limits

-- The rate limiter allows up to 20 operations per second (read or write) by default.
+- The rate limiter allows up to 50 operations per 5-second window (read or write) by default.

 - This limit can change to help make sure our systems are protected from abuse.